HTTPArchive/almanac.httparchive.org/src/content/en/2019/media.md

 queries: 04_Media
 published: 2019-11-11T00:00:00.000Z
 last_updated: 2020-08-12T00:00:00.000Z
+featured_quote: Images, animations, and videos are an important part of the web experience.
+They are important for many reasons&colon; they help tell stories, engage audiences, and provide artistic expression in ways that often cannot be easily produced with other web technologies.
+The importance of these media resources can be demonstrated in two ways&colon; by the sheer volume of bytes required to download for a page, and also the volume of pixels painted with media.
+featured_stat_1: 1 MB
+featured_stat_label_1: Median size of home pages
+featured_stat_2: 60%
+featured_stat_label_2: JPEG use amongst images
+featured_stat_3: 2%
+featured_stat_label_3: Use of <code>&lt;picture&gt;</code> element
 ---

 ## Introduction
-<span id="featured-quote">Images, animations, and videos are an important part of the web experience.
+Images, animations, and videos are an important part of the web experience.
 They are important for many reasons: they help tell stories, engage audiences, and provide artistic expression in ways that often cannot be easily produced with other web technologies.
-The importance of these media resources can be demonstrated in two ways: by the sheer volume of bytes required to download for a page, and also the volume of pixels painted with media.</span>
+The importance of these media resources can be demonstrated in two ways: by the sheer volume of bytes required to download for a page, and also the volume of pixels painted with media.

 From a pure bytes perspective, HTTP Archive has [historically reported](https://legacy.httparchive.org/interesting.php#bytesperpage) an average of two-thirds of resource bytes associated from media.
 From a distribution perspective, we can see that virtually every web page depends on images and videos.
 Even at the tenth percentile, we see that 44% of the bytes are from media and can rise to 91% of the total bytes at the 90th percentile of pages.